Key takeaways

 Do Coinbase and other exchanges show cost basis?

 If you’ve purchased your cryptocurrency on an exchange like Coinbase, you can find your cost basis by looking at your exchange records.
-However, exchanges won’t know your cost basis in cases where you transferred your cryptocurrency.
+However, your exchange likely won’t have a record of your cost basis if you transferred your crypto from another wallet or exchange.

 How is cost basis determined for crypto-to-crypto transactions?